BeppeSolda/HopperMPC/SCVxHopper/README.md

 - **Development Stage**: In Progress
 - **Known Issues**: Code is still very messy but functional, documentation not present.
 - **Next Steps**: Make it real time operational by generating code with cvxpygen, furthermore, an implementation which uses thrust derivatives as inputs and thrusts as states is necessary.

+## How to Run

+Run the main.py, trajectory parameters can be changed in the constructor of Rocket_Model.py

 ### Dependencies